 No!
 Everyone who participates at our center is fully independent.
 We do not have caretakers or residents who live here or provide assistance.

 The senior housing located at Sheffield Street, is independent and not associated with the Estuary Council.
-Our Hospitality Desk has a list of contacts for area senior housing.
+Our Welcome Desk has a list of contacts for area senior housing.

 Local transportation to the center is provided by the 9‐Town Transit.
 They can be reached at 860‐510‐0429, or see their website on our Links page.